By Porter Anderson, Editor-in-Chief | @Porter_Anderson

 A united Norwegian book industry has invested heavily in network-building and rights sales in the build-up to the guest of honor year, and some sample rights lists include:

-The Three Most Translated Norwegian Authors
+The Three Most Translated Norwegian Authors in 2018

 - Karl Ove Knausgård (29 translations, fiction and non-fiction)